edgexfoundry/edgex-go/cmd/security-secretstore-setup/README.md

 ## Debugging Tips

-* The _RevokeRootTokens_ in [`cmd/security-secretstore-setup/res/configuration.toml`](res/configuration.toml) controls whether the root token used to populate Vault is deleted at when edgex-vault-worker is done.
+* The _RevokeRootTokens_ in [`cmd/security-secretstore-setup/res/configuration.yaml`](res/configuration.yaml) controls whether the root token used to populate Vault is deleted at when edgex-vault-worker is done.
 If you want to debug `security-secretstore-setup`, set this to _false_:

-    ```toml
+    ```yaml
-    [SecretStore]
+    SecretStore
     ...
       RevokeRootTokens = false
     ```

 * The edgex-vault-worker uses _compose-files_vault-config_ volume to store its token.
 To copy the root token from edgex-vault-worker, use